Reda1000/canvas-map/README.md

 # canvas-map
 HTML5 Canvas map for showing isometric and cartesian maps.

-''Currently under development / testing / documentation. and therefore not fully available yet.''
+__Currently under development / testing / documentation. and therefore not fully available yet.__

 ## Usage
 Render a map in your Browser: